Economy of India: Railways and Logistics

 The Indian Railways contributes to ~3% of the country's gross domestic product (GDP) and has social obligations pegged at $5.3 billion annually.
 Indian Railways revenue has grown at 5% CAGR in the past 5 years but profitability has reduced drastically in the past 4 years, due to growing infrastructure and modernization expenses.
 With a workforce of 1.31 million people, the IR is also one of the country's largest employers.
 The railways is a major contributor to jobs, GDP, and mobility.

 Indian Railways has decided to revise its 2022–23 rolling stock production plan upwards.
 The Ministry's new plan targets the production of 8,429 units for the coming financial year.
 Production for 2022–23 has been raised by 878 units from the earlier planned 7,551, according to the revised targets.
 Indian Railways has targeted to manufacture 475 new Vande Bharat trainsets for the next four years as a part of its modernization plan.
 It is about Rs 40,000 crore($5 billion) business opportunity that would also create 15,000 jobs and several spin-off benefits.
 Indian Railway's CORE aims to electrify all of its broad gauge network by 31 March 2024.
 The entire electrified mainline rail network in India uses 25 kV AC; DC is used only for metros.
 As of July 2023, India currently has 90% of total train tracks fully electrified.

-Under the eleventh Five Year Plan of India (2007–12), the Ministry of Railways started constructing a new Dedicated Freight Corridor (DFC) in two long routes, namely the Eastern and Western freight corridors.
-The two routes cover a total length of 3260 km, with the Eastern Dedicated Freight Corridor stretching from Ludhiana in Punjab to Dankuni in West Bengal and the Western Dedicated Freight Corridor from Jawaharlal Nehru Port in Mumbai (Maharashtra) to Dadri in Uttar Pradesh.
-The DFC will generate around 42,000 jobs and provide long term employment to many people in public sector and private sector.